 - Depending on the length of the error bars, the error can be estimated.
 A short error bar shows that the values are more concentrated directing that the average value that is plotted is more likely to be reliable.
 Along the error bar, on the other hand, indicate that the values are more spread out and are less likely to be reliable.

-- Error bars in excel can be customized through more error bars option
+- Error bars can be customized through more error bars option.

 - In the case of skewed data, the length on each side of the error bars would be unbalanced.